xuehuichao/freemind-latex/README.md

 # Focus on Ideas, and Slides will Follow
 This tool converts a mindmap into PDF slides (via LaTeX beamer).
+You can write [complex yet fine-tuned slides](http://www.xuehuichao.com/thesis_slides.pdf) with this tool.

 ![Focus on your idea, and slides will be generated automatically.](demo.gif)